 Filtering conversations

 You can filter your inbox to focus on what matters.
-PingBack supports filtering by:
+PingBack supports filtering by:- Status — View only

-- Assignee — View conversations assigned to a specific agent.
+open,pending, orclosedconversations. - Assignee — View conversations assigned to a specific agent.

-Use these filters together to manage workload across your team.
-For example, view all open conversations assigned to a particular agent, or find all pending conversations that have no assignee.
+open conversations assigned to a particular agent, or find all pending conversations that have no assignee.

 Resolving and closing conversations

-- Resolve — Marks the conversation as
+PingBack separates resolving from closing:- Resolve — Marks the conversation as

-resolved and records a resolved_at timestamp.
-Use this when you’ve addressed the customer’s issue.
+resolvedand records aresolved_attimestamp.
+Use this when you’ve addressed the customer’s issue. - Close — Sets the conversation to

-closed and records a closed_at timestamp.
+closedand records aclosed_attimestamp.
 Closed conversations are moved out of the active inbox.

 AI handoff

 If you have AI auto-reply enabled, PingBack’s AI can handle conversations automatically.
-When the AI determines that a human agent needs to step in — for example, if the customer’s question is too complex — it sets the needs_human_handoff flag on the conversation.
+When the AI determines that a human agent needs to step in — for example, if the customer’s question is too complex — it sets theneeds_human_handoff flag on the conversation.

 Conversations with needs_human_handoff set to true appear in the Pending Handoffs list in your dashboard.
 You or an admin can then assign the conversation to a live agent.